vblagoje/auto-pr-writer/README.md

 ### 1) Which LLM should I choose for PR text generation?

-When selecting an LLM for PR text generation, it is crucial to consider the model's ability to handle long contexts, as it needs to process all the PR diffs.
-We have tested (January 2024) models like yi-34b-200k-capybara and gpt-4-1106-preview.
-While yi-34b-200k-capybara is a very capable model that produces excellent results in about 80-90% of PRs, sometimes the output format is not respected, leading to less pristine PRs.
-On the other hand, gpt-4-1106-preview has shown consistent excellence in generating PR descriptions.
-Therefore, we recommend gpt-4-1106-preview for consistent quality but encourage experimentation to find the best fit for your specific needs.
+When choosing LLMs for generating PR text, it's essential to consider the model's capability to handle long contexts, as it's required to process all the PR diffs.
+As of January 2024, we've tested models like mixtral-8x7b-instruct, yi-34b-200k-capybara, and gpt-4-1106-preview.
+Both mixtral-8x7b-instruct and gpt-4 have demonstrated consistent excellence in producing PR descriptions.
+Therefore, we recommend either of these LLMs for consistent quality, but also encourage experimentation to identify the most suitable option for your specific requirements.

 ### 2) How do I use custom prompts to guide LLM in generating PR text?